Conditional inference on the asset with maximum Sharpe ratio: Empirical Results

 Note that in the all-equal case, since every asset has the same \txtSNR, whichever we select will have the same \txtSNR, and the Bonferroni-corrected test should have the same power as the \tstat{}-test for a single asset.
 The conditional estimation procedure, however, may suffer in this case as we may condition on a \ssr[1] that is very close to being non-optimal, resulting in a small test statistic for which we do not reject.
 On the other hand, for the one-good case, as the $\nstrat - 1$ assets may have considerably negative \txtSNR, they are unlikely to exhibit the largest \txtSR, and so the MHT is merely testing a single asset, but at the $\typeI / \nstrat$ level instead of the $\typeI$ level, resulting in lower power.
 The chi-bar square test and Follman's test are also unlikely to reject.
 The conditional estimation procedure, however, should not suffer under this alternative.
 We also expect the $\log\log$ adjustment to have little effect when the \txtSRs are all nearly equal, and more effect when they are different.

 Our suspicions are born out by the simulations.
-We perform simulations under all-equal, one-good, and half-good configurations, letting the `good' \txtSNR vary from $0$ to $0.15\dayto{-\halff}$, which corresponds to an `annualized' \txtSNR of around $2.4\yrto{-\halff}$.
+We perform simulations under all-equal, half-good, two-good and one-good configurations, letting the `good' \txtSNR vary from $0$ to $0.212\dayto{-\halff}$, which corresponds to an `annualized' \txtSNR of around $3.4\yrto{-\halff}$.
 We draw Gaussian returns with diagonal covariance for $100$ assets, with $\ssiz=1008$.
 For each setting we perform $\ensuremath{10^{4}}$ simulations then compute the empirical rejection rate of the test at the $0.05$ level, conditional on the \txtSNR of the \emph{selected} asset, which is to say the one with the largest \txtSR.
-Note that in some simulations the largest \txtSR is observed in an asset with a negative \txtSNR.
+Note that in some simulations the largest \txtSR is observed for an asset with a negative \txtSNR.
 We hope our tests to have lower power when this occurs.

-In \figref{power_plotz_one}, we plot the power of the MHT Bonferroni test, the chi-bar square test, Follman's test, Hansen's chi-bar square and MHT (``SPA''), and the conditional estimation procedure versus the \txtSNR of the selected asset.
-We present facet columns for the three configurations, \viz all-equal, one-good, half-good.
+In \figref{power_plotz_one_a}, we plot the power of Follman's test, Hansen's chi-bar square and MHT (``SPA'') tests, and the conditional estimation procedure versus the \txtSNR of the selected asset.
+We present facet columns for the configurations of \pvsnr, \viz all-equal, half-good, two-good and one-good.
 A horizontal line at $0.05$ gives the nominal rate under the null, which occurs as $x=0$ in these plots.

-As expected from the above explanation, chi-bar square has the highest power for the all-equal alternative, followed by Follman'st test, then the MHT, then the conditional estimation test.
-These relationships are reversed for the one-good case.
-The chi-bar square test and Follman's test have zero power against the one-good alternative.
-All tests perform similarly in the half-good and all-equal alternatives, with the exception of Follman's test, which achieves a maximum power of $1/2$ in the half-good case, as is to be expected since this is the probability that $\ssravg > 0$ in the half-good case.
+As expected from the above explanation, the chi-bar square (with Hansen's correction) has the highest power for the all-equal alternative, followed by Follman's test, then the MHT, then the conditional estimation test.
+These relationships are nearly exactly reversed for the one-good case: Follman's test has zero power against the one-good alternative, while the conditional procedure has the highest power Each test considered here shows similar performance in the half-good as in the all-equal alternative, with the exception of Follman's test, which achieves a maximum power of $1/2$ in the half-good case, as is to be expected since this is the probability that $\ssravg > 0$ in the half-good case.

+In \figref{power_plotz_one_b}, we plot the power of the MHT and chi-bar square procedures, with and without Hansen's log-log corrections.
+The correction has essentially no effect in the all-equal and half-good cases, but increases power considerably for the chi-bar square test in the two-good and one-good alternatives, and increases power modestly for the MHT test under those same alternatives.
+Thus we mostly consider using the log-log correction when possible.
+We note that this correction may result in slightly higher than nominal type I rate, as evidenced later in \figref{rho_plotz_one}.

 \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}